eryxcoop/react-web-template/README.md

 be changed easily to run on push).
 If you are working with Gitlab, you can use the .gitlab-ci.yml file inside pipelines.

+### Deploy Staging

+If you use github, you can find the deploy pipeline in the .github/workflows/deploy_to_staging.yml file.
+It deploys to cloud run when action is manually run over branch.
+You must set in github secrets the following variables:

+- CLOUD_RUN_SERVICE (name of the service in cloud run)
+- GOOGLE_CLOUD_SERVICE_KEY (service key to authenticate with google cloud)
+- GOOGLE_CLOUD_PROJECT
+- GOOGLE_CLOUD_ARTIFACT_REPOSITORY
+- GOOGLE_CLOUD_ARTIFACT_IMAGE

+Your service account must have the following roles:

+- Artifact Registry Admin
+- Cloud Run Admin
+- Cloud Run Service Agent
+- Service Account User
+- Storage Admin

 ## Server Communication

 This project uses Eryx´s own lib appyx-comm to handle communication with a backend server.
 You can read more about it in